FatManWalking/plennarylitics/README.md

 * Klemens Gerber (klemens.gerber@stud.uni-heidelberg.de) 3716694
 * Daniel M. Knorr (ax280@stud.uni-heidelberg.de) 3727033

+# Motivation

+The motivation behind creating Plennarilytics was to provide people with a tool to easily analyze the parliamentary protocols of the German Bundestag.
+As a democracy, it's crucial for citizens to have access to information about what their elected representatives are doing on their behalf.
+However, understanding and analyzing parliamentary protocols can be a daunting task for many people.
+Plennarilytics aims to simplify this process by providing an easy-to-use platform where users can access and analyze this information in a clear and concise way.
+By providing this service, we hope to promote transparency and accountability in government, and ultimately empower citizens to engage more actively in the democratic process.

 # How to use this project

 1. Clone the repository and navigate to the created folder